James and Linda Mooney: ONAC’s Founders

 The Mooneys have always been very open about what they were doing, and even contacted local law enforcement to inform them about Oklevueha Native American Church so that they were aware of what was transpiring.

 The Raid on Oklevueha Native American Church

-Despite law enforcement’s original opinion that the Mooneys were doing no harm, corrupt forces in Utah instigated an investigation into the sacred medicines the Mooneys worked with, and eventually served an illegal search warrant on the church property (one must have a government compelling interest standard and a federal warrant to search a church.)
+Despite law enforcement’s original opinion that the Mooneys were doing no harm, corrupt forces in Utah instigated an investigation into the sacred medicines the Mooneys worked with, and eventually served an illegal search warrant on the church property.
+One must have a government compelling interest standard and a federal warrant to search a church.
 During the raid James requested to see the warrant.
 The warrant was made out for James Mooney, however, the property was owned by Oklevueha Native American Church.
 He alerted Robinson, who was in charge, that it was an illegal search.
 James brought up the fact that RLIUPA had passed, protecting the church.
-Robinson called into Kay Bryson, the Utah County Attorney, who told them to continue the raid.
-The Utah County law enforcement personnel who raided the church removed all of the sacred medicine tools, sacred medicine (peyote), and their computers and other files.
+Robinson called Kay Bryson, the Utah County Attorney, who told them to continue the raid.
+The Utah County law enforcement personnel who raided the church removed all of the sacred medicine tools, sacred medicine (peyote), and their computers, and other files.